 My daughter recently completed her GCSE studies.
 The pandemic meant that she missed more than three months of classroom time.
 It’s a huge gap.

-At the moment Flea is attending “virtual” school.
-She has an online timetable that sort of covers her regular lessons.
-But I’m aware that she’s not covering subjects with the same depth or thoroughness she’d have in a classroom.
+Flea attended virtual school, and had an online timetable that kept up with what she’d cover in school.
+In theory.
+But I’m aware that she wasn’t covering subjects with the same depth or thoroughness she’d have in a classroom.
+There was no teacher to offer immediate support if she needed help.
 So I’m encouraging her to use online resources to keep her learning fresh.

 Today I’m sharing the best free online GCSE resources for parents.
 These are sites we’ve tried and tested, and offer some good variety.
 So if your child prefers quizzes, videos or lectures, there should be something to suit.
 Of course, we’re all watching the pennies right now.
 So all of these sites are free, or offer a free trial.

-Gojimo from the Daily Telegraph is a free app giving quizzes to kids on their mobile device.
-The app includes random tests, detailed explanations and diagrams.
-There’s also offline studying where you can download material to study offline (meaning it’s not going to eat up their data).
+The Gojimo app includes random tests, detailed explanations and diagrams.
+There’s also offline studying where you can download material to study in your own time – meaning the site won’t eat up your child’s mobile data.
 There’s also a tracker to mark your progress.

-The app covers 28 GCSE subjects, and the content is interesting and attractive enough to keep teens engaged.
+The app covers a huge range of 28 GCSE subjects, and the free content is interesting and attractive enough to keep teens engaged.
 A good all-rounder.